-The English words turban and tulip are doublets (as are lobster and locust).
-Doublets (or etymological twins) are words in one given language that go back to the same etymological source but differ in form and meaning.
+The English words turban and tulip are doublets.
+Doublets (or etymological twins) are words in one given language that go back to the same etymological source but differ in form and meaning—cf. also lobster – locust, fawn – fetus, pastiche – pastis and clock – cloak.

 The word turban is from tul(i)pant, a vulgar-Turkish pronunciation of Persian dulbănd or dōlbănd, meaning turban.